AdemCatamak/MessageStorage/ReadMe.md

 ### Sample Service

-Example of registering Account and saving AccountCreatedEvent message in the same transaction.
+Example of registering SomeEntity and saving SomeEntityCreatedEvent message in the same transaction.

 ```
 using (IDbConnection connection = _connectionFactory.CreateConnection())